mcampos1/Terraform-Associate-Notes/Deploying Infrastructure with Terraform.md

 As long as code to create resource is still present in the terraform file, it will recreate the resource.

-Multiple ways to destory resources
+Multiple ways to destory resources:

-commenting out resoruce code from terraform file and then terraform plan, terraform apply deleting resource code from terraform file and then terraform plan, terraform apply terraform destroy
+commenting out resource code from terraform file and then terraform plan, terraform apply deleting resource code from terraform file and then terraform plan, terraform apply terraform destroy

+Terraform State File: